 • Frequent fainting;

-• The appearance of cyanosis of the skin even with moderate physical exertion;
+• The appearance of bluish skin even with moderate physical activity;

 • Weakness;